 - – Be passionate about your work.
 I’m about to officially release my latest book: “I Was Blind But Now I See”.
 I’m passionate about the ideas in this book.
 Much more passionate than I ever would’ve been about Foursquare.
 I only have about 40 or 50 years left on this planet.
 I want those moments to be filled with things I’m passionate about.

-- - Good will.
+- – Good will.
 Everyone I see today I’m going to wish them well.
-I’m going to continue to help Claudia deal with her sickness.
+I’m going to continue to help my wife deal with her sickness.
 I’m going to do good today.
 Having extra possessions will never change me being a good human.

 All of this sounds sappy.
 Like I’m trying to make up for something.
 I can’t betray myself.
 I’m never going to be feel GREAT about this email.
 But so what?